mnofresno/iot-grafana-influx-dashboard/README.md

 # IOT Dashboard

-## This project contains the following service
+## This project contains the following services

 * API for receiving IOT requests and storing them on a DB
 * Influx DB timeseries database to save the data